-Dame Helen Mirren has been on commanding form lately with a snarky turn as real-life gossip columnist Hedda Hopper in Trumbo, and this week’s techno thriller Eye In The Sky (above) about the moral complications of drone warfare.
+Dame Helen Mirren has been on commanding form in recent years with a snarky turn as real-life gossip columnist Hedda Hopper in Trumbo, and techno thriller Eye In The Sky (above) about the moral complications of drone warfare.
 A good time then to take a look back at the career of the actress born Helen Mironoff in Hammersmith in 1945.

 The regal best